Atmajr/mind-your-meds-alpha/README.md

 ### Installation

 Clone the repo, run `bundle install`, then launch it with your favorite virtual server application.
-As-is, the app can be launched with via `shotgun`.
+As-is, the app can be launched via `shotgun`.
 The IP on which it's listening should be visible in the terminal.

 ### Contributing